samuellwoods/Pages/docs/about.markdown

 permalink: /about/
 ---

-I am 22 years old and from Beaverton, Oregon.
-I am currently a senior at the University of California San Diego, graduating Fall 2021 with a degree in Mathematics-Computer Science.
+I am currently a senior at the University of California San Diego, graduating in Fall 2021 with a degree in Mathematics-Computer Science.
 My favorite programming language is Python because it is concise.
-When I am not busy I enjoy cycling, sci-fi books and shows, and video games.
-Currently I am available for work opportunities.
+Seeking entry-level opportunities in software engineering.
+Personal interests include learning Spanish and Japanese, international travel, biking, and video games.
 \
 \
 [GitHub](https://github.com/samuellwoods)